geeksforsocialchange/gfsc-v2/_posts/2019-09-18-ladder_citizen_participation.md

 Despite how obvious these methods can seem, somehow the internal logic of large bureaucratic organisations manages to perpetually convince themselves that this works, that the product is fine and it is it the user that is at fault.
 Overall, in every community I've worked in this has led to 'consultation fatigue'.
 Community memory is much, much longer than any funded project, webapp, or commission.
 People will and do notice if your engagement process, however well designed, has no actual potential to change whatever it is you're developing.

 {% include image.html description="Every big tech company" url="/assets/images/blog/arnstein/simpsons.jpg" class="frame" %}

+{% include kofi.html custom="Buy us a Ko-fi to fuel the writing of more articles like this." %}

 ## Tokenism